hengrumay/dsp/03-command_line.md

 > > **xargs** is a command that helps to build and execute command lines from *standard input*.
 It is commonly used together with **find** and **grep** where it facilitates the division of a huge list of arguments into a smaller list to allow these smaller argument chunks to be executed.

-Build and execute command lines from standard input

 > > TO DO ADD example...